ddupont808/yam/README.md

 `yam` wouldn't be a global e-commerce platform without anyone being able to synchronize with the same "main database" of all the products.
 This is where a communication protocol known as "gossip" comes in.

-Using the proof-of-burn system, any peer that recieves a message from another peer can verify that the message is valid, and if so, it stores the message and then "gossips" by broadcasting the message to all nearby peers.
+Using the proof-of-burn system, any peer that receives a message from another peer can verify that the message is valid, and if so, it stores the message and then "gossips" by broadcasting the message to all nearby peers.
 This technique distributes messages like a viral infection, guaranteeing that every participant will eventually being storing a copy of the message.

 When a new peer joins the network, they can request a list of all the gossip they missed, allowing their client to quickly load all the latest listings and reviews.
 We now end up with a platform that is globally synchronized with complete decentralization and persistence, and since you can browse offline from your local copy, no advertiser can snoop on what products you're searching for and ordering.